The Queen of the Ocean

 As if the unique beauty of the archipelago seen from the summit of Conachair were not enough, the wonders that lie hidden beneath are also truly extraordinary.
 The underwater scenery is spectacular with huge tunnels, gullies and arches filled with marine life such as technicolour jewel, plumose and sagartia anemones and myriad soft corals and sponges.
 This underworld has only been revealed to man in the last 40 years or so, but it has been familiar to Hiort’s seabirds from time immemorial.
 Their view ranges from the heights to the depths and watching gannets rising up in the air to a height of 30 metres and then making arrows of themselves to dive straight down at a speed of 100kmph is exhilarating even for the watcher.

 Imagining what sights the gannets see as they plunge down through the clear water was the starting point for this particular sketch in wool.
 I was also thinking of the close relationship the women of Hiort had with the seabirds and of the incredible risks they took to hunt and gather, so I made this sketch as a sheath that can be used to carry a knife or other useful small items, such as knitting needles, which they were rarely seen without.
 I started by knitting the shape in sea colours.
 I then felted the piece so that the colours meld from dark to bright, rather like light on waves, and then covered the piece with abstract embroidery based on the intensely colourful undersea life.
 I knitted seaweed tassels and twisted cords to depict the ropes so vital to human life on the cliffs and sea.
-I plan to extend this into other items for my Hiorteach Queen of the Waves.
+I plan to extend this into other items for my Hiorteach Queen of the Ocean.